garth/state-forms/README.md

 ## Description

 Forms are one of the most complex state management challenges out there.
 Before Cerebral was created I spent a lot of time developing [formsy-react](https://github.com/formsy/formsy-react), which is a library that tries to solve forms with internal state.
 With the release of Cerebral we got a chance to explore the space of solving forms complexity with external state instead.
 To this day I have a hard time recommending a solution and you should **not** see this lib as "the official way of managing forms with Cerebral".
 There is nothing wrong thinking of a form as a very complex input where you only pass data into Cerebral on the submit of the form.

-> Migrating from @cerebral/forms, see the migration guide at the bottom of this readme.

 ## Instantiate